 How to remove paint from a wood door

 Here, we tackle a door, but the same principles apply to floors and furniture.

 - Before you start: Be sure to clear the surroundings first, and protect the floor with a plastic sheet.
 Never strip paint without wearing heavy duty work gloves.
 Keep children and animals away from the area during and after stripping paint.

 1. Patch test the paint stripper solution

 Before you start to strip paint from wood, carry out a test on a small area of the wood.
 At the top apply a thick layer of stripper tapering down to a thinner layer at the bottom.
 Cover and leave.
 You will then be able to judge how thickly you need to apply the product and how long you will need to leave it.

 2. Apply the stripper to the paint

 Once you know how thickly the paint stripper must be applied in order to lift off all the layers, the next step to successfully strip paint from wood is to spread it over the entire surface.
 A wide, slightly flexible scraper is ideal for the job.
-Be sure to clear the surroundings first, and protect the floor with a plastic sheet.
-Never strip paint without wearing heavy duty work gloves.

 3. Leave the paint to dissolve